1. Will breast cancer treatment affect my fertility?

 Removal of the ovaries (oophorectomy)

-Some women may have their ovaries removed as part of their breast cancer treatment, or as risk-reducing treatment if they have an altered gene.
-If you have had this operation you'll be left infertile, but can consider egg or embryo donation in the future.
+If you have this operation, you cannot get pregnant (unless eggs or embryos have been frozen before surgery), but you can consider egg or embryo donation in the future.
 See our information on surgery to remove the ovaries.

-Women are advised to avoid getting pregnant while having breast cancer treatment, as the treatment can damage an unborn baby at the early stages of development.
+It’s important to avoid getting pregnant while having breast cancer treatment, as treatment can harm a developing baby.

 British Infertility Counselling Association